Chander29/round1b/README.md

 (Note for Windows users: In Command Prompt, replace $(pwd) with %cd%.
 In PowerShell, use ${pwd}.)

-NOTE: please run download_model.py first or either unarchieve the zip folder from unstop website to run this project properly
+NOTE: please run download_model.py first or this will not work at all because the folder size for models was around 300MB so we are getting upload limit issue